US Condemns Latest Attack on Cuban Embassy

 US authorities arrested Alexander Alazo over the shooting, charging him with multiple offenses including "a violent attack on a foreign official or official premises using a deadly weapon," according to the US Justice Department.

+While Washington frequently sees protests outside foreign embassies, attacks are rare, and the United States routinely denounces incidents that impact its own missions overseas.

-The Cuban embassy reopened as a full mission after a reconciliation bid by former US president Barack Obama.
-His successor, Donald Trump, backed by staunchly anti-communist Cuban Americans, reversed many of Obama's overtures.
+The Cuban embassy reopened as a full mission in 2015 after a reconciliation bid by former President Barack Obama, who believed that decades of US efforts to isolate the island had failed.

+His successor, Donald Trump, backed by staunchly anti-communist Latino voters in the politically vital state of Florida, reversed most of Obama's overtures.

+President Joe Biden has mostly kept in place Trump's policy of pressure and imposed targeted sanctions after Cuba was rocked by unusual mass protests in July 2021.